Greetings Fellow Vault Hunters!

 Due to several recent changes to the pet damage formula, and the removal of Jabber pet’s mayhem scaling guns, the distinction between Gamma melee builds and splash commands has diminished greatly.
 Whereas before it was more beneficial to run splash command or Gamma melee exclusively, it’s now more beneficial to combine them together.

-With Take This and the centrality of roid in Gamma Melee builds, many non-melee attacks are now relegated to utility.
+With Take This and the centrality of roid in Gamma Melee builds, many non-melee attacks are relegated to utility for those specs.
+Note that they can still do decent damage when critting via Take This and Monkey Do.

 - Atomic Aroma – Adds extra chances for Throatripper crits for Leave No Trace, Monkey Do, and Fuzzy Math.